Discover why PagerDuty users are switching to Everbridge xMatters. Learn more

 Automation

-• Inclusion of security in CI/CD pipeline
+• Security should be included in the CI/CD pipeline

 • SAST (statistical analysis)